Angus-C-git/cybernetic-coffee/content/blog/learn-source-code-auditing_2.md

 title: "Learn Source Code Auditing By Building a Tool #2: POC and Pattern Analysis for Basic Vulnerabilities"
 categories: ["Hacking", "Source Code Auditing", "Binary Exploitation", "Code Review"]
 tags: ["hacking", "Source Code Auditing", "Exploit Development", "Static Analysis"]
-date: "2021-09-02"
+date: "2021-09-23"
 type: "post"
 weight: 400
 keywords: "hacking pentesting c source code auditing static analysis"
 ---

-I already rambled about; what source code auditing is, why we do it, and its pros vs cons over dynamic analysis.
-So in this post i'll present some basic vulnerabilities we can look for in audits and how we might build a tool for their detection using simple pattern matching and rules.
+I already rambled about what source code auditing is, why we do it, and its pros vs cons over dynamic analysis.
+So in this post I'll present some basic vulnerabilities we can look for in audits and how we might build a tool for their detection using simple pattern matching and rules.

+## Key Terms

++ Signature: An encapsulating term to refer to both a set of rules and a description of what the rule aims to detect and why the matching of such a rule could indicate the presence of a vulnerability
++ Rule: A regex pattern with a specific detection goal under a particular signature
++ Regex: Regular expressions are a way of specifying a search pattern particular for natural languages

 ## What are we Building?